 - approaching businesses, local authorities, trusts and individuals to secure funding

-- organising and helping with traditional fundraising activities such as sponsored or promotional events, raffles, house-to-house and street collections
+- organising and helping with fundraising activities such as sponsored or promotional events, house-to-house and street collections

 There are routes into becoming a charities fundraiser for both graduates and school leavers.

 For graduates, any degree is acceptable for entry into the profession.
-However, qualifications in the following subjects may be particularly helpful:
+However, qualifications in management, marketing, communications or public relations may be helpful.

 To find out about other careers in charity that you can get into via a school leaver route (eg an apprenticeship or school leaver programme) see the public sector section of TARGETcareers, our website aimed at school leavers.

 Recruiters look for candidates who are confident and organised.
 Other essential skills and qualities include:

 - sales and negotiation abilities